brandontrabucco/nerf/README.md

 }
 ```

-However, if you find this package, please consider citing it!
+However, if you find this package helpful, please consider citing it!

 ```
 @misc{trabucco2021nerf,